Professional And Skilled Worker Canada Immigration Program

 Federal Skilled Worker Program

-Canada recognises the importance of Foreign Skilled Workers to the continued growth of its already vast and rich economy.
+Canada recognizes the importance of Foreign Skilled Workers for the continued growth of its already vast and rich economy.
 Eligible skilled workers can become part of the booming workforce and be offered the opportunity to settle as permanent residents in Canada.
 The following programs offer ways of immigrating to Canada as a skilled worker.

 Federal Skilled Worker Program (FSWP)